Ready to learn how to throw a socially distanced Christmas?

 Ideally, you should all try to get tested 24-48 hours before getting together at a local testing site.

 Having a negative test doesn't exempt you from taking precautions to keep you and others safe.

 So make sure you still wear a mask, wash your hands, and keep a safe distance.

 11: Check the CDC Website for Updates

 Safety guidelines are constantly changing so make sure you keep up to date with CDC guidelines.The most informed you are, the easier it is to keep everyone safe.

-We wish everyone a safe and Happy Thanksgiving!
+We wish everyone a safe and Merry Christmas!
 Yes, times are strange, but we can still celebrate together, even virtually, and share our deep connections and love.
 We need that now more than ever!